Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Training and Experiment

 \subsection{Training process}

-The training for this task took over 2000 hours.
-We have carefully tuned the various hyperparameters of the DRL model during the training.
-In this subsection, we will retrace the vital points of the training process that allow us to improve the model.
+Training for this task spanned over 2000 hours, underscoring the significance of the method's versatility.
+During the training phase, we meticulously fine-tuned the DRL model's various hyperparameters and standardized the input data.
+In this subsection, we revisit the salient aspects of the training process that facilitated enhancements in the model's performance and versatility.